-10ounces(283g)semisweet or bittersweet chocolate, chopped (see note)
+10ounces(283g)chopped semisweet or bittersweet chocolate (see note)

-Lots of dipping options, strawberries, bananas, small rice krispie squares, vanilla cookies, etc.
+Dipping options: strawberries, bananas, small rice krispie squares, vanilla cookies, etc.

 Pour the mixture into a fondue pot or small slow cooker to keep warm while serving.

 Brands of Chocolate: I almost always use Ghirardelli's bittersweet chips for our chocolate fondue - sometimes Ghirardelli's semisweet chips in a pinch, but we like it darker and richer with the bittersweet.
 I will warn you that I tried Nestle chips once and they didn't melt well (and the taste was off) so choose your chocolate carefully.
-If you aren't using a higher-end chocolate chip like Ghirardelli's or Guittard, I'd use a baking bar of chocolate (usually above the chocolate chips in the store aisle) since it tends to melt better than chocolate chips.Chocolate Adjustments: if you aren't a dark chocolate fan and want it rich and chocolatey without being too dark, add 1/2 cup chopped white chocolate (or Guittard white chocolate chips which melt better than other white chocolate chip brands) to melt for a creamier, lighter version.
-You'll probably want to add a touch more heavy cream to thin it out a bit if doing that - just play around with amounts and consistency.Extract: also, you can vary the flavor with the extract.
+If you aren't using a higher-end chocolate chip like Ghirardelli's or Guittard, I'd use a baking bar of chocolate (usually above the chocolate chips in the store aisle) since it tends to melt better than chocolate chips.Chocolate Adjustments: if you aren't a dark chocolate fan and want it rich and chocolatey without being too dark, add 1/2 cup chopped white chocolate (or Guittard white chocolate chips which melt better than other white chocolate chip brands) with the other chocolate for a creamier, lighter version.
+You'll probably want to add a touch more heavy cream to thin it out a bit if doing that - just play around with amounts and consistency.Extract: you can vary the flavor with the extract.
 We usually stick with vanilla but you could try adding orange extract or peppermint for a twist on the chocolate fondue.